Ask yourself why you want to freelance

 Write a list of what you’re hoping to achieve - and ask if starting your own business is the only way to reach those goals.

-(Keep these notes in a journal or notebook - we’ll be using them later in the process.)
+(Use our downloadable template, or keep these notes in a journal or notebook - we’ll be using them later in the process.)

 Once you’ve captured the frustrations, benefits, concerns and goals - you’ll have a good picture of what you’re looking to move from and move towards - and have a few thoughts on if freelancing is the only route, or if you have a range of other opportunities you can explore.